LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 (1) We introduce a tiling scheme and rotation hypotheses.
 The classical SuperGlue provides unsatisfactory result when applied to large images and it is not invariant to rotations larger than 45◦.

-(2) We choose matching DSMs instead of original RGB images, and it is motivated by several merits:
+(2) We choose matching DSMs over original RGB images, and it is motivated by several merits:
 * Redundancy caused by the forward and side overlapping areas is removed;
 * It implicitly enables a follow-up search for globally consistent inliers;
 * It decreases the combinatorial complexity caused by rotation ambiguity;
 * Even under important scene changes, DSMs generally provide stable information over time.

-We also considered using orthophotos for the rough co-registration stage.
+However, we also considered using orthophotos for the rough co-registration stage.
 Experiments have demonstrated that fewer matches can be retrieved.
 This is due to the fact that the scene's radiometry changes are more pronounced than the 3D landscape's evolution.
 Figure 5 presents a comparison of feature matching performed on RGB images and DSMs (more inliers in DSMs).
 It also shows the effectiveness of our strategy (SuperGlue combined with tiling scheme, followed by RANSAC) compared to the traditional SuperGlue.

 |(a) Multi-epoch orthophoto pair|(b) Multi-epoch DSM pair|